codekyha/Project_SOTHE/README.md

 ## 6. Contact

-H. Oguz · Department of Computer Technologies, Vocational School, Istanbul Okan University · hasan.oguz@okan.edu.tr
+H. Oguz · Department of Computer Technologies, Vocational School, Istanbul Okan University

 For supplementary-package bug reports only (not paper content): please include the output of `validate_paper_claims.py`, your NumPy/MATLAB versions, and a minimal reproducer.